skmin-lab/unixmd/docs/source/overview.rst

 - Thermostat: a class for controlling the temperature of a physical system.

-PyUNIxMD take advantage of the inheritance feature to simplify the codes by sharing the common parameters and methods.
+PyUNIxMD takes advantage of the inheritance feature to simplify the codes by sharing the common parameters and methods.

 For the detailed information of each module, check each section in below.